gf78/solar-system-dynamic-limit-management-opendtu-shelly-pro/README.md

+`!!!
+This repository is not maintained anymore !!!`

 # Dynamic Limit Management
 Dynamically control the limit of your hoymiles microinverter to achieve either zero feed or maximum feed to the grid.